Gustavo (footballer, born 1994): Corinthians

 On 23 August 2016, Gustavo moved to Corinthians, who bought 35% of the player's federative rights (Criciúma only owned 70%).
 He was presented on 3 September, and made his debut for the club five days later by replacing Cristian in a 3–0 home win against Sport.

+Jeonbuk Hyundai Motors

+On 22 July 2020, Gustavo joined K League 1 club Jeonbuk Hyundai Motors on a deal running until December 2023.

+Shanghai Port

+On 12 February 2024, Gustavo joined Chinese Super League club Shanghai Port.